The Tradeoffs of Buying New Construction

 According to Dietz, it generally takes about 6.5 months for most new homes to be completed from start to finish 6.5 months for most new homes to be completed.

-Supply chain slowdowns are still a reality in many areas, lengthening that time frame to about eight months today for regions affected.
+Supply chain slowdowns are still a reality in many areas, lengthening that time frame to about eight months today for the affected regions.

-Delays can come up without warning, and buyers should factor in their current living situation to accommodate delays.
+Delays can come up without warning, and buyers should consider their current living situation to accommodate delays.

 Landscaping is Typically Done Last